Understanding the Chinese-Russian alliance

 These organisations also enable the Russians and the Chinese to engage countries like Brazil, India, Iran and Pakistan in a friendly way, treating them as equal partners, as they seek to extend the influence of their alliance into places like southern Africa and Latin America where it might not otherwise reach.

 (This is as good a point as any to discuss the question of the BRICS.
 This is not an alliance and it is an error to treat it as one.
 It is a loose association of states set up on Russia’s initiative whose primary purpose is to conceal the existence of the Chinese-Russian alliance at its core.
 This is not to deny that useful work does not happen through the BRICS format.
 For example the BRICS is the vehicle for setting up the BRICS Bank, one of the new financial institutions China is setting up to rival the US dominated IMF and World Bank.
 It also provides the Chinese and the Russians with a means of institutional outreach to other important countries like India, Brazil and South Africa, and to achieve through them a political presence in Latin America, Africa and south west Asia.
-However it is not the primary institutional vehicle of the Chinese Russian alliance and membership of the BRICS does not make a country a member of that alliance.
-That is why elections in places like India or Brazil have little bearing on the Chinese Russian alliance, or indeed on the BRICS itself.
+However the BRICS is not the primary institutional vehicle of the Chinese Russian alliance and membership of the BRICS does not make a country a member of that alliance.
+That is why elections or changes of government in places like India or Brazil have little bearing on the Chinese Russian alliance, or indeed on the BRICS itself.

-The Shanghai Cooperation Organisation precisely because its focus is security is a rather more important organisation than the BRICS with a much more sophisticated institutional infrastructure.
-However it too is a loose arrangement not a fully fledged alliance, and the functioning of the Chinese Russian alliance at its core does not depend on it)
+The Shanghai Cooperation Organisation because its focus is on security rather than political cooperation is a rather more important and substantive organisation than the BRICS with a much more sophisticated and highly developed institutional infrastructure.
+However it too is ultimately a loose arrangement of states rather than a fully fledged alliance, and the functioning of the Chinese Russian alliance at its core does not depend on it)

 It is a common trope that the world today is moving from a unipolar world dominated by one superpower – the US – towards a multipolar world, where there will be a more complex interchange between rival centres of power.